Overview of the Privacy Act

 - disclosing personal information for a benefit, service or advantage, or

-- providing a benefit, service or advantage to collect an individual’s personal information from anyone else (unless the individual consents, or the Providing information to another person or institution as required by a contract or other legal process. or collection is required or authorised by law);
+- providing a benefit, service or advantage to collect an individual’s personal information from anyone else (unless the individual consents, or the disclosure or collection is required or authorised by law);

 - are service providers contracted by the Commonwealth Government; or